Byzantine–Moorish wars: Sources

-The two sources for the Byzantine wars in North Africa of the 6th Century are Corippus and Procopius.
+The two sources for the Byzantine wars in North Africa during the sixth century are Corippus and Procopius.
 Both are important primary sources.
-Procopius accompanied the Roman army during its campaigns and was directly in contact with Belisarius.
-Corippus was a Roman poet who witnessed the wars.
-Both give a relatively similar timeline of events in Africa.
-However, Corippus seems to have written a panegyric which wanted to praise the exploits of John Troglita and excuse for Byzantine policy in Africa.
-He thus minimizes Byzantine errors and assigns full responsibility for the Moorish war to Berber leader Antalas, but also recognize in fact the fault of Solomon in killing the brother of Antalas, cutting Annona subside which is a tribute for peace and therefore breaking all Foedus agreements including the non-aggression pact it allowed Antalas and the Berbers to seek revenge and also due to Sergius fault the Laguatans and many others tribes coming from Libya and even Iaudas of the Aures joined it for their own reasons even the Byzantine deserter Stotzas, this threatened the Byzantine sovereign stability in Africa and security of its inhabitants affiliated to the Byzantine authority and cities.
+Procopius accompanied the Roman army during its campaigns and was in direct contact with Belisarius, while Corippus was a Roman poet who witnessed the wars.
+Both provide a relatively similar timeline of events in Africa.
+However, Corippus seems to have written a panegyric which praises the exploits of John Troglita, and justifies the policies of the Byzantines.
+As such, Corippus' account is seen as pro-Byzantine and needs to be viewed with some caution.